3DP-Tech/3D-Printer-Board/README.md

 ### Episode 2 - Arduino Core

 In this episode I demonstrate how to build a basic Arduino microcontroller on a breadboard.
-I guide you through the minimum circuit components required to get a ATMEGA1284P based Arduino up and running.
+I guide you through the minimum circuit components required to get an ATMEGA1284P based Arduino up and running.

 ### Episode 3 - Flashing the Bootloader